cheng128/TopSense/README.md

 ---
 ### TODO List
 #### 1. Add Wikipedia sentences of words not in Cambridge dictionary into training data
-#### 2. Add Wikipedia sentences of monosemous word into trainig data
+#### 2. Add Wikipedia sentences of monosemous words into trainig data
 #### 3. Other POS tags